sarahbrans/sarahbrans/README.md

-👋Hi, I'm Sarah, an undergrad student at OCCC.
+👋Hi, I'm Sarah, a computer science undergrad at OCCC planning to transfer to OSU.

 💼I'm a Data and SQL enthusiast learning data analysis and reporting, query optimization, database design, and data modeling.